 |Mulberry Cottage||Self Catering||Flexible||2||5||1|

-Couetilliec is perfect for families; you will find lots to do in the heated swimming pool, extensive gardens and private woodland or just enjoy the peace and tranquillity.
+Mulberry cottage is perfect for families; you will find lots to do in the heated swimming pool, sweeping lawns, woodland or just enjoy the peace and tranquillity.
 It also has a private rear garden.
 Everyone can relax and play in safety as Couetilliec is at the end of a country lane with no passing traffic and absolutely no road noise.
 With Brittany Cycle Tours based on site for your enjoyment Couetilliec Cottages and the local area offer a range of family activities – see our website for further info – link at foot of this listing.

 Fully fitted kitchen with electric built-in multifunction fan oven and ceramic hob with extractor, microwave, fridge-freezer, dishwasher and washing machine.
 Dining area with dresser, table and chairs to seat 6.
 Two windows with views across the front lawn to the woodland beyond.
 A feature granite staircase leads to landing giving access to 2 bedrooms and the bathroom.

 The bedrooms comprise an enormous double and a triple; all bedroom furniture is solid pine.

 The master bedroom is truly cavernous, triple aspect with four windows.
 Two with views across the lawns to the woodland below, another overlooks Mulberry's rear garden.
 The bedroom has a double bed, triple wardrobes, chest of drawers, 2 bedside cabinets, dressing table, mirror, stool and a 2 seat sofa.
 You can also request a cot in this bedroom.